jkbgbr/simplesi/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Simplesi is a package enabling units-aware engineering calculations.
-It is based on and heavily influenced by [forallpeople](https://github.com/connorferster/forallpeople), but differs from it considerably.
+It is based on and heavily influenced by [forallpeople](https://github.com/connorferster/forallpeople).
-It scratches somewhat the itch that most such packages are quite slow.
-Also, this module was made with apps in head rather than interactive use (e.g. jupyter).
+It somewhat scratches the itch that most such packages are quite slow.
+Also, this module was made with apps in head rather than interactive use.

 Compared to forallpeople:
 - faster - I measured ~3-4x speedup but YMMW.